KalicoCrew/kalico/docs/Config_Reference.md

 The following parameters are generally available for devices using an I2C bus.

+!!! note "Note: Line noise"
-Note that Klipper's current micro-controller support for i2c is generally not tolerant to line noise.
+    Klipper's current micro-controller support for i2c is generally not tolerant to line noise.
 Unexpected errors on the i2c wires may result in Klipper raising a run-time error.
 Klipper's support for error recovery varies between each micro-controller type.
 It is generally recommended to only use i2c devices that are on the same printed circuit board as the micro-controller.

 Most Klipper micro-controller implementations only support an `i2c_speed` of 100000.
 The Klipper "linux" micro-controller supports a